Edu-n-Action/HelpOut/README.md

 ## Tech Stack

+- Firebase
+  Firebase is used for the back end and the database.
+We store all users, communities, events, and donations data into it.
+Firebase is used because of simple implementation, robust built-in feature, secure server, and it is in the cloud
 - Next.js
   Next.js is used in order to build the front-end side of the web app.
 It is one of the most frequently used framework in the field of web-development.
 Additionally, it is one of the simplest ones to implement
-- Firebase
+- Tailwindcss
-  Firebase is used for the back end and the database.
-We store all users, communities, events, and donations data into it.
-Firebase is used because of simple implementation, robust built-in feature, secure server, and it is in the cloud
+  Tailwindcss is a css framework to speed up the development time of the app due to the simplicity of the syntax.
+We use it to fasten the development time

 ## Prerequisites